 Kalaya is also offering a boost to local hospital workers (not just medical professionals, but all hospital staff): a 30 percent discount on takeout orders.
 It’s a way to say thank you, says Boyle, and an acknowledgment that it’s pretty hard to shop and cook for your family when you’re working 18-hour shifts.

-Whether it’s Phamily Meal or take-out (the only food Philly restaurants are able to serve while the COVID-19 lockdown continues), Suntaranon and Boyle note that Kalaya is following the strictest safety guidelines, from the kitchen to pick-up to delivery workers, so that everyone stays healthy.
+Whether it’s Phamily Meal or take-out (the only food Philly restaurants are able to serve while the COVID-19 lockdown continues), Suntaranon and Boyle note that Kalaya is following the strictest safety guidelines.
+From the kitchen where food ingredients are stored in a food palet to pick-up to delivery workers sanitizing their hands, she ensures that all measures are implemented, so that everyone continues to stay healthy.

 “If you need food, we have it,” says Boyle.
 “And we know what to do with it.”